Keywords Research for YouTube Videos: The Complete Guide

 Step #4: Select locations your target audience is hanging in.
-This is similar to local search function in Google keyword planner.
-For my video campaign, I chose all countries and terrorists.
+This is similar to the local search function in the Google keyword planner.
+For my video campaign, I chose all the countries and terrorists.

 Step #5: Paste the target video URL you want to drive traffic to.
 Design your in-display video ad and click on “Save and continue” to start targeting your audience.

-Step #6: After setting the ad bid, click EDIT link under keywords.
+Step #6: After setting the ad bid, click the EDIT link under keywords.

 Step #7: Now enter your broad keyword and hit Enter button.
 Ex: SEO tips, Inbound marketing, Fiverr ideas, affiliate marketing.
 After a few seconds, you will see a few keywords that people use on YouTube.

 These are the keywords that I was searching for.